kushyanthpothi/cartly/README.md

 ## License

-This project is currently unlicensed.
-Please contact the project maintainers for usage permissions.
+This project is currently licensed and this is only taken under permission of the user.

 ## Support